lblod/besluit-publicatie-melding-service/README.md

 #### MAX_ATTEMPTS (default = `'10'`)

-Amount of times this service will retry to submit a notification to `SUBMISSION_ENDPOINT` upon failure.
+Amount of times this service will retry to submit a notification to [`SUBMISSION_ENDPOINT`][header-subend] upon failure.

 #### PING_DB_INTERVAL (default = `'2'`)